DPDK/dpdk/doc/guides/nics/fail_safe.rst

 .. note::

-   In case where the sub-device is also used as a whitelist device, using ``-w`` on the EAL command line, the fail-safe PMD will use the device with the options provided to the EAL instead of its own parameters.
+   In case where the sub-device is also used as an allowed device, using ``-a`` on the EAL command line, the fail-safe PMD will use the device with the options provided to the EAL instead of its own parameters.

-   When trying to use a PCI device automatically probed by the blacklist mode, the name for the fail-safe sub-device must be the full PCI id:
+   When trying to use a PCI device automatically probed by the command line, the name for the fail-safe sub-device must be the full PCI id:
    Domain:Bus:Device.Function, *i.e.* ``00:00:00.0`` instead of ``00:00.0``,
    as the second form is historically accepted by the DPDK.